 International House is an ‘OK’ option for teaching English post-CELTA; the pay is less, at around 25,000-33,000/hour for hourly-paid teachers, and I think contracted teachers are paid a bit more than 2 million pesos/month.
 If you are on a contract, you will be obliged to work a certain number of hours a week, and to accept whatever classes (in whatever part of the city) you are given if it means making up your contracted hours.
 It is a well-known global organisation, and would look good on your CV if you’re considering making a career out of English teaching, however, the IH Bogotá operates as a franchise, and I have heard rants/grumblings from a number of former employees about how they treat their staff.
 They will sponsor and pay for working visas, but if they pay for your visa they will expect you to commit to working for them for at least a year, and if you don’t honour this commitment, the cost of the visa will be deducted from your final wages.
 I heard from a couple of hourly-paid teachers that they ended up leaving before the year was up because they just weren’t being given enough classes to be able to earn a living from.

-Executive English Training is a relatively new English teaching business offering General English and Business English classes to business executives at their offices.
+Executive English Training offers General English and Business English classes to business executives at their offices.
 The pay is 40,000 pesos/hour for General English classes and 60,000 pesos/hour for Business English, and the lady who runs it is very nice, organised and professional.
 Rachel, the director, can be contacted by email at firstname.lastname@example.org.
 Note that only CELTA-qualified native English speakers with a confident knowledge of English grammar will be accepted, as clients are often keen to improve their accents through contact with native speakers, and often ask very specific grammar questions which they expect to be answered!

 Bogota Business English pays between $30,000-38,000 pesos/hour for off-site business English classes and all of the materials are provided.
 You will need to travel to wherever your classes are, and they will sponsor (but won’t pay for) work visas.
 You will need to have a teaching certificate and a university degree or teaching experience.
 They will set up your health insurance (EPS) and pension funds for you.
 BBE also works with a foundation just outside of Bogotá where teachers can go and play football with the children, help with cooking classes and teach the children English – excellent for people who are looking to do some voluntary work while they’re in Bogotá.
 There’s more information about this project on their website.